Editor’s Note: we use the word “Bitcoin” throughout this article to collectively refer to all legitimate, recognized cryptocurrencies.

 3) Send some funds to a friend in person via your smartphone apps- you spend and they receive.
 While wallet software varies, its generally self explanatory to conduct a basic transaction in this manner.
 Take note of the QR codes, the public wallet addresses, the transaction mining fee, how many confirmations it takes until your funds are clear and spendable.
 These are importance nuances of using cryptocurrency given today’s available technology, which you may note is quite primitive compared with what’s to come.

-4) Place a small order with an online retailer who accepts bitcoin<link to blog article Who Accepts Bitcoin?>.
+4) Place a small order with an online retailer who accepts bitcoin.
 Place something useful in your shopping cart, like the book The Internet of Money by Andreas Antonopolous, and checkout with bitcoin as your selected payment method.
 Experience the mechanics of this transaction, including how the website requests payment from you, whether or not you need to manually enter the purchase price amount, and other nuances of the transaction.

 Soak up the above, rich learning experience.